 If you’re scrolling through Netflix, for instance, a personalised selection of shows based on what you’ve watched in the past can help you quickly find something you’re likely to enjoy.

 An increasingly popular form of personalised content across industries is recap videos highlighting every viewer’s personal achievements.
 Orangetheory Fitness exceeded their expectations for their marketing campaign to reduce member attrition with this personalised year in review.

 By leveraging customer powerful data, Orangetheory Fitness was able to deliver a video giving every viewer insight into their personal fitness journey and all they had achieved with the brand.

 And members loved it.
 The video they received told not just any story — but their story, interesting them immediately.
 The campaign helped lead to a record-breaking 97% attendance rate and 45,000 additional classes booked.

 You now know some of the best business strategies to combat content fatigue.
 Leverage storytelling to keep people engaged.
 Craft a message that’s relevant to them.
 Put it in a video, a format people can’t get enough of.
 Leverage storytelling.

 As innovators in the world of video, we’ve seen our clients stand out with video content that goes above and beyond what customers expect.
-Videos can now be interactive, contextual and even customized straight from the player.
+Videos can now be interactive, contextual and even customised straight from the player.
 If your content needs a boost, it’s the perfect place to start.